Burton threw a one-yard touchdown pass in Sunday's 41-33 win over the Patriots in the Super Bowl, and failed to reel in the only pass thrown his way.

 Burton hauled in both of his targets for 15 yards and a touchdown in Sunday's 34-29 win over the Giants.

 Though Burton was able to reach the end zone for the second game in a row, he unsurprisingly saw his workload take a significant hit with the return of starting tight end Zach Ertz from a one-game absence.
 Burton played just 11 of the Eagles' 68 offensive snaps Sunday, a stark decline from the 48 of 91 snaps (52.7 percent) he received in the Week 14 win over the Rams.
 So long as Ertz stays healthy over the final two regular-season contests, Burton isn't likely to see a dramatic spike in his usage, but he should remain a red-zone factor and short-yardage target when he's on the field.

-Burton caught five of six targets for 39 yards during Sunday's season finale against the Cowboys.
+Burton caught five of six targets for 71 yards and two touchdowns during Sunday's 43-35 win over the Rams.

-Burton caught two of six targets for two yards in Sunday's loss to Baltimore.
+Burton caught four of seven pass attempts for 42 yards in Sunday night's loss to Seattle.

 |Year||Team||G||No.||Yds||Lg||Avg||Blk||I20||TB||Downed||No||Ret Yds||TD||Net Avg|